cerpus/Edlib/README.md

 ## How to Contribute

-1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+Cerpus welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/Cerpus/Edlib/blob/master/CONTRIBUTING.md).

+In general, we follow the "fork-and-pull" Git workflow.

-2. Fork the [repository](https://github.com/cerpus/Edlib) on GitHub to start making your changes to the **master** branch (or branch off of it).
+ 1. **Fork** the [repository](https://github.com/cerpus/Edlib) on GitHub
-3. Write a test which shows that the bug was fixed or that the feature works as expected.
+ 2. **Clone** the project to your own machine
+ 3. **Commit** changes to your own branch
+ 4. **Push** your work back up to your fork
-4. Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](https://github.com/cerpus/Edlib/blob/master/AUTHORS.md).
+ 5. Submit a **Pull request** so that we can review your changes. :) Make sure to add yourself to [AUTHORS](https://github.com/cerpus/Edlib/blob/master/AUTHORS.md).

+### Issues

+If something isn't working the way you expected, please take a look at [previously logged issues](https://github.com/cerpus/Edlib/issues?q=is%3Aissue+is%3Aclosed) that resolve common problems first.
+Have you found a new bug?
+Want to request a new feature?
+We'd love to hear from you.
+Please let us know by submitting an [issue](https://github.com/cerpus/Edlib/issues).

 ## Miscellaneous